Top 5 Lightweight CRMs for LinkedIn

 Lacks the ability to delete LinkedIn connections directly from the platform

-Pricing: Free plan available; paid plans up to $59/month
+Free plan available; paid plans up to $59/month

 3. Salesflare: The Automated Contact Manager

-Best For: Small B2B businesses and sales reps who want to eliminate manual data entry and keep contact information automatically updated.
+Small B2B businesses and sales reps who want to eliminate manual data entry and keep contact information automatically updated.

-Key LinkedIn Features:
+Key LinkedIn Features

 Automatic Contact Enrichment: Automatically pulls contact info, company roles, and more from LinkedIn profiles and websites to create rich contact profiles